johnraysimpson/stream-one-project/README.md

 The band has provided you, the developer, with the following assets that they would like to showcase on their website:

--Photos of the band members
+Photos of the band members, a video clip, audio clips
--A video clip
--Audio clips

 Also, they are in the process of creating a social media presence and would like to add links to their Facebook, Twitter and YouTube pages.